Best Outlook alternative for custom-domain team email in 2026

 No webmail, no calendar, no unified inbox, no shared inbox, no API.
 Migadu is raw email infrastructure: IMAP/SMTP access, good deliverability, simple DNS setup.
 You bring your own client.

-For developers managing 3+ domains with custom email, Migadu is cheaper and simpler than managing multiple Microsoft 365 tenants.
+For developers managing multiple domains with custom email, Migadu can be cheaper and simpler than managing multiple Microsoft 365 tenants.

 Which alternative is right for your team?